PKBeam/Edda/README.md

 ## Usage

 Edda does not autosave maps yet.
 Don't forget to save frequently by clicking "Save Map" in the UI.
+Also, switching difficulties will discard any changes you've made so far.
+Please save before you switch.

 ### Creating a new map
 - Click "New Map".